Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 A family or internal succession requires a defensible valuation as much as a third-party sale does.
 Without one, the price is either too low and creates a gift that CRA treats as a disposition, or too high and creates a financing burden that makes the transition fail.
 We establish a supportable valuation range that reflects how the business would be evaluated and sets the right foundation for the transaction.

-The transfer price is defensible, commercially reasonable, and structured to avoid creating unintended tax consequences for either party.
+What changes: The transfer price is defensible, commercially reasonable, and structured to avoid creating unintended tax consequences for either party.

 Tax Structuring and LCGE Planning